krux/krux-kafka/reporting-lib/README.md

 Built from https://github.com/krux/java-kafka-metrics-reporter

-This jar is copied to libs/ in package.sh and relies on the following config in server.properties
+This jar is copied to libs/ by package.sh and relies on the following config in server.properties

 ```
-Here's the config stuffs to be added to kafka's server.properties to enable the direct-to-graphite metrics reporting:

 # additional logger info
 kafka.metrics.reporters=com.krux.metrics.reporter.KafkaGraphiteMetricsReporter
 kafka.graphite.metrics.reporter.enabled=true